Deborah Kerr: Film stardom

 Kerr became known playing the lead role in the film of Love on the Dole (1941).
-Said critic James Agate of Love on the Dole, "is not within a mile of Wendy Hiller's in the theatre, but it is a charming piece of work by a very pretty and promising beginner, so pretty and so promising that there is the usual yapping about a new star".
+Critic James Agate wrote that Love on the Dole "is not within a mile of Wendy Hiller's in the theatre, but it is a charming piece of work by a very pretty and promising beginner, so pretty and so promising that there is the usual yapping about a new star".

 She was the female lead in Penn of Pennsylvania (1941) which was little seen; however Hatter's Castle (1942), in which she starred with Robert Newton and James Mason, was very successful.
 She played a Norwegian resistance fighter in The Day Will Dawn (1942).
 She was an immediate hit with the public: an American film trade paper reported in 1942 that she was the most popular British actress with Americans.

 Kerr played three women in Michael Powell and Emeric Pressburger's The Life and Death of Colonel Blimp (1943).
 During the filming, according to Powell's autobiography, Powell and she became lovers: "I realised that Deborah was both the ideal and the flesh-and-blood woman whom I had been searching for".
 Kerr made clear that her surname should be pronounced the same as "car".
 To avoid confusion over pronunciation, Louis B. Mayer, head of Metro-Goldwyn-Mayer billed her as "Kerr rhymes with Star!"
 Although the British Army refused to co-operate with the producers—and Winston Churchill thought the film would ruin wartime morale—Colonel Blimp confounded critics when it proved to be an artistic and commercial success.